jmpadron/backendDevTest/readme.md

   configured for the retry with backoff, as well as the read and connect timeouts, should be tuned according to the expected behavior of the external service and the `/product/{productId}/similar` non-functional requirements.
+- I decided to use RestClient with virtual threads and CompletableFuture instead of WebClient.
+  WebClient would also have been a good option, but I wanted to explore RestClient.
+Since the solution runs on virtual threads, even though RestClient is blocking, performance should not be significantly affected.
+If I had had more time, I would have compared both approaches and made a more informed decision.